Webinar recording: Social Science Commercialisation 101BackResources

 10th September 2020

-Part of the Aspect Annual Event 2020 webinar series, this session – which took place on the 9th September – explored how the traditional Knowledge Exchange and Commercialisation (KEC) process can be developed into a framework that suits social sciences research and how to practically implement that framework.
+Part of the Aspect Annual Event 2020 webinar series, this session – Social science commercialisation 101, which took place on the 9th September – explored how the traditional Knowledge Exchange and Commercialisation (KEC) process can be developed into a framework that suits social sciences research and how to practically implement that framework.

-You can find the full recording of the session and other insights from the webinar below.
+You can find the full recording of the webinar, and other resources from the session, below.

 Annual Event 2020, Cardiff University, Event Report, Research Commercialisation, The London School of Economics and Political Science and Video